awni/awni.github.io/_posts/2019-11-8-label-bias.md

 An even earlier sequence model which overcame the label bias problem was the check reading system proposed by Denker and Burges[^denker94], though they did not use the term label bias.
-This work motivated the graph transformer networks of Bouttou, LeCun, Bengio and others.[^bottou97] For more references on graph transformer networks visit Léon Bottou's page on [structure learning systems](https://leon.bottou.org/research/structured).
+This work motivated the graph transformer networks of Bottou, LeCun, Bengio and others.[^bottou97] For more references on graph transformer networks visit Léon Bottou's page on [structure learning systems](https://leon.bottou.org/research/structured).